 ~Enter/Wait signage on the window and front door will let you know if we are ready for you to enter the facility.
 The front door remains locked while clients are being treated to manage the flow of who is entering.

 To read the entire plan please

 Can children/teens benefit from Chinese medicine?

 Chinese medicine for children/teens has helped with a wide range of ailments, from headaches, stomachaches, back pain, depression, anxiety, the effects of ADHD, sports injuries and many other frequent health concerns.
-It is a safe alternative to pharmaceuticals that many parents do not want their children taking.
+It is a safe alternative to pharmaceuticals and it is safe in conjuction with pharmaceuticals.
 Increasingly more parents are turning to acupuncture as an effective and necessary method of reestablishing and maintaining health within their children’s constitution.

 At AcuHaus, we allow the child to help guide their therapy.
-Many children prefer the use of tuning forks, acupressure, and cupping to the use of needles.
+Many children prefer the use of tuning forks, ear beads, acupressure, and cupping to the use of needles.

 What if I am nervous about needles?
 Do I have to have needles?

 There are other therapies that can address your concerns without the use of needles.
 Here are some of the therapies we use at AcuHaus:

 Applying pressure with the hands on the acupoints.

 A tuning fork can be put on the acupoints to affect the system in the same ways as needle insertion.